Digital signature

 A digital or electronic signature provides security and integrity

-A digital signature or electronic signature is a digital version of a handwritten or wet signature and consists of digital data that are attached to a digital document.
-A digital signature provides certainty about the will and the identity of the signatories and certainty that the signed document will not be changed.
+A digital signature or electronic signature is a digital version of a handwritten or wet signature and consists of digital data attached to a digital document.
+An electronic signature arranges assurance of the expression of will and identity of the signers and assurance that the signed document will not be altered again.

 Three types of digital signatures

-The Dutch law follows the European law (eIDAS) and knows 3 types of digital signatures:
+The Dutch law follows the European law (eIDAS) and has 3 types of electronic signatures:

 Ordinary electronic signature

-An ordinary (non-qualified) electronic signature is a signature linked to other digital data, for example, a document or an e-mail.
-This ordinary digital signature is used to indicate the identity of the signer.
-However, this form of digital signature has little to no legal value because the true identity of the signer cannot be determined.
-Moreover, this form of digital signature is easily forged and it is possible to make subsequent changes to the content of the associated document.
-An ordinary digital signature is, for example, a scanned handwritten signature or a signature created with the mouse (a so-called mouse signature).
+A common, non-qualified electronic signature is a signature associated with other digital data, such as a document or an e-mail.
+This commonplace electronic signature serves to indicate the identity of the signer.
+Nevertheless, this variant of electronic signature possesses limited legal value since the actual identity of the signer cannot be verified.
+Moreover, this form of signature is extremely vulnerable to forgery, and subsequent modification of the content of the accompanying document is quite possible.
+An ordinary electronic signature includes, for example, a scanned handwritten signature or a signature created using a mouse (called a mouse signature).

 Advanced electronic signature